-Kimi K2.5/K2.6 1T — B200 vs MI355X Performance per Dollar
+Kimi K2.5/K2.6/K2.7-Code 1T — B200 vs MI355X Performance per Dollar

-Cost per million tokens of B200 (NVIDIA Blackwell) versus MI355X (AMD CDNA 4) on Kimi K2.5/K2.6 1T.
+Cost per million tokens of B200 (NVIDIA Blackwell) versus MI355X (AMD CDNA 4) on Kimi K2.5/K2.6/K2.7-Code 1T.
 Owning-hyperscaler TCO normalized by output tokens — performance per dollar across LLM workloads.
 Pick the more cost-efficient SKU at every target interactivity level.
 Use the chart controls below to switch sequences, precisions, and metrics — same interactions as the main inference chart.

-On Kimi K2.5/K2.6 1T at 74 tok/s/user, the per-million math comes out to $0.76 for B200 and $0.80 for MI355X; B200 delivers 5% more output per dollar.
+On Kimi K2.5/K2.6/K2.7-Code 1T at 54 tok/s/user, the per-million math comes out to $0.50 for B200 and $0.66 for MI355X; B200 delivers 33% more output per dollar.

-At 94 tok/s/user on Kimi K2.5/K2.6 1T, B200 costs $1.09 per million tokens; MI355X costs $1.04.
-MI355X is 5% more cost-efficient at this operating point.
+MI355X edges B200 at 94 tok/s/user on Kimi K2.5/K2.6/K2.7-Code 1T — $1.04 per million tokens versus $1.12, a 7% cost-per-token gap.
 (Numbers reflect the default 1k/1k · fp4 selection for this URL — table and chart below update if you change sequence, precision, or model in the controls.)

 GPU pricing (owning hyperscaler): B200 $1.95/GPU/hr · MI355X $1.48/GPU/hr.
 Source: SemiAnalysis Market August 2025 Pricing Surveys & AI Cloud TCO Model.